 Day 8.
 Sofia – Sofia Airport (20 km, 30 min)

 Departure from Sofia to Sofia airport according to your return flight.

 Accommodation: 3-star hotels, en-suite double rooms on a bed and breakfast basis.

 Price: 1180 € per person in twin/dbl room (min. group size: 4 pers.)

 Best travel period: May- September

-The price includes: accommodation and boarding as mentioned above; transfer to/from Sofia airport; English-speaking guide and private transfers throughout the tour; entrance fees and wine tasting; VAT and all local taxes.
+The price includes accommodation on a BB basis in 3-star hotels; transfer to/from Sofia airport; English-speaking guide and private transfers throughout the tour; entrance fees and wine tasting; VAT and all local taxes.